AaronGuajardo2/Azure-Network-Protocols/README.md

 <p>

 - Create a Resource Group
-  - Resource Group -> create -> name the group -> region: pick one closest to your location for optimal performance and cost efficiency -> Review and Create -> Create
+  - Resource Group -> create -> name the group -> region: pick the one closest to your location for optimal performance and cost efficiency -> Review and Create -> Create

 <p>
 <img src="https://i.imgur.com/5FK3Oxr.png" height="60%" width="60%" alt="Disk Sanitization Steps"/>